davuni/github-exploration/README.md

 > https://github.com/davuni/arc-indicator

-A VBA macro that generates an arc-shaped indicator on PowerPoint slides.
-I forked and reimplemented it!
+A VBA macro that generates an arc-shaped indicator in PowerPoint slides.
+I remade it!